 You can also find polyester aida which is much stiffer and doesn’t require a hoop.
 This can be too stiff to use with a hoop, so if you find a hoop gets in the way, consider giving this a go for your next attempt.

 Embroidery Hoop Embroidery hoops are what keep your fabric taut for you to stitch onto.
 There are loads of types of embroidery hoops and frames on the market, and I’ve tried most of them!
 They come in all different shapes and sizes and can be made from wood, bamboo or plastic.
-Some are easier than others to get your fabric into and some keep fabric taut better than others.
+Some are easier than others to get your fabric into and some keep the fabric taut better than others.
 For example, flexi hoops keep the fabric taut but that’s if I can get the fabric inserted in the first place without the bloody thing flying across the room.
 I think there may be a knack to it but so far, I haven’t found it.
 Experiment with hoops and you’ll soon find what’s right for you.

 When starting out it is a good idea to use a hoop as it helps to keep the stitches even and makes it easier to hold your work.
 If you’re working on a very large design you might want to use a rectangular, stretch frame on a stand, but you really don’t need one of these to begin with.
 I can’t tell you the number hoops, frames and stands I’ve bought that have just ended up in a box in our spare room!
 As you become more experienced, you may find you prefer not to use a hoop at all but I’d recommend it if you’re just starting out.